msantos/gen_icmp/README.md

         The return value is an ordered list of tuples:

-            Adddress: the source address responding to the probe
+            Address: the source address responding to the probe

             MicroSeconds: time elapsed between the probe and receiving the response